5 reasons we’re investing in our gas system to support BC’s lower-carbon future

 1. By 2050, our goal is for 75 per cent of the gas in our system to be renewable gases

 Our gas lines are already delivering more than just natural gas.
-Since 2011, we’ve been offering customers the option to use carbon-neutral Renewable Natural Gas (RNG) instead.
+Since 2011, we’ve been offering customers the option to use low-carbon Renewable Natural Gas (RNG) instead.
 We team up with local farms, landfills, green energy companies and municipalities to capture and purify the methane to create RNG.
 This methane would otherwise escape into the atmosphere as a GHG.
-Instead, we’re repurposing it as a carbon-neutral fuel to displace natural gas.
+Instead, we’re repurposing it as a low-carbon fuel to displace natural gas.
 RNG is a big part of how we’ll reduce emissions over the next 30 years.

 We’re currently expanding our RNG supply, with the goal of RNG making up at least 15 per cent of our total gas supply by 2030 (enough to meet the needs of more than 333,000 homes), which is part of our 30BY30 target.
 We’re on track to meet or exceed this target—we’ve tripled the amount of RNG in our system over the last calendar year and according to our projections, we’ll triple it again by the end of 2022.